Is a Property Information Form a resurrected Home Information Pack?

 All of these forms apply to the sales conveyance process.

-In lettings the Property Information Questionnaire (PIQ) serves a similar purpose to the PIF.
-However, whilst the absence of the PIF during the sale process will likely halt the sale completely, a missing PIQ would likely have no effect on the tenancy proceeding.
+In lettings a Property Information Questionnaire (PIQ) serves a similar purpose to a PIF.
+However, whilst the absence of a PIF during the sale process will likely halt the sale completely, a missing PIQ would likely have no effect on the tenancy proceeding.
 It is possible, that a tenant facing adverse or mis-sold conditions, might suggest a breach of section 10.8 of the Unfair Commercial Practices Directive.
 Below are two helpful excerpts from SHELTER and GOV.UK showing that a high degree of clarity about a property (sold or let) is essential.

-Who's responsible/ accountable for the details provided in the Property Information Form?
+Who's responsible/ accountable for the details provided in a Property Information Form?

 The vendor is responsible for recording the information correctly but assistance is offered through many avenues, not least of all by The Law Society.
 The vendor is the one who sign the contracts and is responsible for ensuring that the buyer has accurate information to make a purchasing decision.
 If an agent or third party was to provide information on behalf of the vendor, it would still be the vendor signing the information off.

 One example of a third party’s actions resulting in a successful claim against a vendor is in Strover v Harrington .
 A farmhouse property was described as having mains drainage when the property did not have mains drainage.
 The vendor did in fact give the right information to the buyers solicitor, who failed to pass this information on to the buyer.
 It was held that the loss to the buyer was not as a result of misrepresentation but the solicitor was likely liable for professional negligence.